Hello from Brooklyn!

-And now, for the latest edition of my FUNSUMPTION REPORT!
+And now, for my latest FUNSUMPTION REPORT!
 (Quick reminder: This is a list of some fun things I’ve consumed recently, from articles to food to podcasts to books to songs and more.)

 1. Science has finally caught on to what many of us have intuitively known all along: People who spend more time near the water — what they’re now calling “blue spaces” — are happier.
 CO-SIGNED.
 As a born-and-raised Rhode Island girl, I always feel better when I’m near the water.
 It soothes me in a way nothing else can, which is why I go for a morning run along the river whenever possible.

 2. In perhaps the most meta podcast of all time, Guy Raz, the host of my favorite podcast How I Built This — which is about the stories behind some of the world’s most well-known companies — recently had Alex Blumberg and Matt Lieber, founders of the podcasting company Gimlet Media, on his show.
 Now, deep breath here.
 This podcast episode would already be meta enough, the fact that a podcast host interviewed two fellow podcasters about their podcasting company on his podcast.
 But!
 It even goes one layer deeper, because they also talk about Alex Blumberg’s podcast Startup, which details how he went about developing his podcasting company.
 So, to recap: Not only does a podcast host interview two fellow podcasters about their podcasting company on his podcast, but they also talk a lot about their particularly successful podcast that chronicled the making of the podcast company that they are talking about on the podcast.
 GOT ALL THAT?
 Lol, now go listen.
 It all makes sense once you do, thanks in no small part to the geniuses who pulled this off.
 The amount of podcasting talent on this one episode is absurd.